squasta/Terraform-RolePermissions-for-NC2onAWS/README.md

 VERY VERY VERY Important : you need to provide your Nutanix NC2 Customer ID !!!

-For that, open the NC2/CM portal (https://cloud.nutanix.com), On the left part of UI click on Customers, then click on your customer name
+For that, open the NC2/CM portal (https://cloud.nutanix.com), On the left part of UI click on Customers
 <img width='1024' src='./images/NC2portal-1.png'/>

+Then click on your customer name

 <img width='1024' src='./images/NC2portal-2.png'/>